sshz1234/accessories-api/README.md

-an RESTFUL accessories api which uses CRUD operations to create JSON objects, Also has included in it swagger docs.
+an RESTFUL accessories api in JavaScript which uses CRUD operations to create JSON objects, Also has included in it swagger docs.
 Connected to db using vercel and mongodb